 Integration of polynomes can be hard with hand in calculus.
 In some engineering and scientific problems, very complex polynomials can be obtained to solve.
-In that way, you may need to calculate integral of that polynomial.
-In Matlab, you can calculate the integrations of polynomials in a very basic way, with ‘polyint()’ command.
-In this article we will explain the use of ‘polyint()’ command to calculate integrations of polynomials in Matlab, with a very basic example.
+In that way, you may need to calculate the integral of that polynomial.
+In Matlab®, you can calculate the integrations of polynomials in a very basic way, with the ‘polyint()’ command.
+In this article, we will explain the use of the ‘polyint()’ command to calculate integrations of polynomials in Matlab®, with a very basic example.

-First of all, you need to know how to define polynomials in Matlab.
-To define polynomials, you need to create a vector that represents the polynomial in Matlab.
-This representation is like that; For example we created a vector ‘a’ which represents the polynomial of 2x^3+5x^2+3x+6.
-As you understand that the coefficient of each degrees of variable ‘x’ is constitutes vector ‘a’.
+First of all, you need to know how to define polynomials in Matlab®.
+To define polynomials, you need to create a vector that represents the polynomial in Matlab®.
+This representation is like that; For example, we created a vector a’ which represents the polynomial of 2x^3+5x^2+3x+6.
+As you understand that the coefficient degrees of constitutes constitute vector ‘a’.
 So you can create a vector that represents your polynomial like this.

-To calculate integration of a polynomial, you need to use ‘polyint()’ command.
-You just need to type your vector that represents your polynomial, just like above example as shown by green box.
-Polynomial ‘a’ typed inside the polyint() command and it is assigned to variable ‘b’.
+To calculate the integration of a polynomial, you need to use the ‘polyint()’ command.
+You just need to type your vector that represents your polynomial, just like the above example.
+Polynomial ‘a’ is typed inside the polyint() command and it is assigned to variable ‘b’.

-The result of integration is shown same logic of representation of polynomials in Matlab.
+The result of integration is shown the same logic of representation of polynomials in Matlab®.
 ‘0’ at the end of result ‘b’ represents the integration constant.

-If you want to use your own integration constant, you can use polyint() command as shown by green arrow above.
-You need to type out the constant that you want to see, just beside the vector to be integrated, inside polyint() command in Matlab.
+If you want to use your integration constant, you can use the polyint() command as shown above.
+You need to type out the constant that you want to see, just beside the vector to be integrated, inside polyint() command in Matlab®.

-As you see also, we calculated the second integration of ‘a’, which asigned to variable ‘c’ above as shown by green arrow.
+As you see also, we calculated the second integration of ‘a’, which assigned to variable ‘c’ above as shown by the green arrow.

-Intergation in Matlab with ‘polyint()’ command is very simple like above.
-Do not forget to leave your comments and questions about ‘polyint()’ command in Matlab below.
+Integration in Matlab® with the ‘polyint()’ command is very simple like above.
+Do not forget to leave your comments and questions about the ‘polyint()’ command in Matlab® below.
 Your feedback is very important for us.